vinhui/ModEnabler/docfx_project/wiki/mods.md

 Paths
 -----

-By default the built-in mods should be located in `Assets/[Resources]/Mods/`.
+By default the built-in mods should be located in [Resources] folder, e.g. `Assets/Resources/Mods/`.
 The folder for external mods should be in the next to the [Assets] folder.
 For example:

     -- Assets
        |-- Resources
        |   |-- Mods
        |   |   |-- default.bytes
     -- Mods
-       |-- test.tar
+       |-- test.zip
     -- ProjectSettings

 The external mods folder will be created on first run.
-The name for the mods folder can be changed in the [settings](xref:settings.md).
+The name for the mods folder can be changed in the [settings].

 Loading Order
 -------------

 The built-in mods (mods in the resources folder) are loaded first, this way their files will have the lowest priority and files in external mods will be used if available.
 If a mod contains a file that also exists in another mod (with the same path), the file will be taken from the mod with the lowest alphabetical name.
-So for example, if we have mod "Alpha.tar" looking like:
+So for example, if we have mod "Alpha.zip" looking like:

     -- Textures
        |-- Skybox